thiagojolv/packettracer-fedora/README.md

 ## Supported other releases
 - [X] Nobara 39

-## Uninstall

--   If you need to uninstall, make sure the uninstall script is executable: `chmod +x uninstall.sh`
--   Run `sudo bash uninstall.sh`

 _If you try this script in another Fedora release, please report any problem or success case._